natasha/yargy-examples/README.md

 pip install jupyter yargy ipymarkup
 ```

-To view the parsed trees install **graphviz**, on Mac it can be installed by this way:
+To view the parsed trees install graphviz, on Mac it can be installed this way:

 ```bash
 brew install graphviz